dmbarbour/wikilon/docs/AboutABC.md

 * `{&seq}` - force evaluation of a subprogram
 * `{&lit}` - assert literal type, use runtime's embedded text rep
 * `{&nat}` - assert natural number, use runtime's natural number rep
-* `{&stow}` - move value to linker layer, away from working memory
+* `{&stow}` - move value to link layer, away from working memory
-* `{&cache}` - use caching implementation for function
+* `{&cache}` - try to use cached result or add result to cache
-* `{&opt}` - simplify and optimize a subprogram
+* `{&opt}` - try to simplify and optimize a subprogram
 * `{&jit}` - compile a function

 Use of annotations to control staging and compilation has potential to be very effective in giving developers control of the performance of their code.
 In general, annotations on representation also support type checking and may be effectively used together with accelerators to squeeze the most performance from a representation.

-### Linking, Caching, and Separate Compilation

-ABC performs linking via the [Awelon Object (AO)](AboutAO.md) model.
-That is, we use tokens of form `{%word}` to within an implicit dictionary in context.
-And we use `{%word@source}` to link to a specific dictionary.
-The external dictionary is described more thoroughly by another word, `{%source}`.

-In general, link boundaries are convenient opportunities for caching.
-Short tokens name large objects and computations.
-Thus, cache lookups become *cheap*.

-For competitive performance, compilation will be essential.
-Compilation of ABC will primarily use just-in-time techniques, but precisely controlled via `{&jit}` and similar annotations.
-Static and separate compilation are feasible by performing 'just in time' compilation in a staged computation, e.g. via `{&asap}` annotations.

 ## ABC Assumptions and Idioms

-This section discusses a few high level properties of ABC's design and context that cannot readily be inferred from the earlier operators or tacit concatenative streamable structure.
+### Computations Terminate

+ABC is purely functional.
+Any effects are explicit, e.g. using a free monadic effects models.
+Modulo debugging, to extract useful output from a computation requires that it terminate properly.
+Consequently, the assumption is that all computations terminate.
+With respect to optimizations, loop fusion, parallelization, laziness, and so on we'll simply assume every expression terminates and bypass the whole issue of denotational divergence.
+If any prover determines that a computations won't terminate, we can report that as an error.

+Of course, ABC is Turing complete.
+We cannot prove termination in the most general case.
+But I suspect termination can be proven for most expressions.

+*Aside:* Even with a termination guarantee, we'll generally need to run under a quota.
+Unless we can prove a linear-time guarantee or similar.

+### Church Encoded Data

+Natural n

+        #1234567890             (natural numbers)

+        "literals are multi-line UTF-8
+         they start with character " (32)
+         blacklist characters:
+            C0 (except LF), DEL, C1
+            surrogate codepoints
+            replacement character
+         linefeed is special character:
+            LF SP   new line, drop SP
+            LF LF   same as LF SP LF
+            LF ~    terminates text
+         no other special characters
+        ~

+### Conditional Behavior

+### Static Type Safety

+To simplify static type safety analysis, we'll generally operate on an assumption: that the program stack should have statically predictable types.

+### Iteration and Loops

+ABC can support ad-hoc loops via a fixpoint combinator.
+However, for many use cases, iteration is unnecessary.
+F ABC numbers and texts support iteration directly:

+        [A]{&annotation}    (performance, safety, misc.)
+        [A]{@gate}          (active debugging)
+        {:seal}{.seal}      (stream sealing)
+        {%word}             (AO dictionary linking)

-### Fast and Loose Reasoning for Termination
+### Numbers, Literals, and Sequences

-ABC favors a philosophy of 'fast and loose reasoning' about termination properties. (cf. [Fast and Loose Reasoning is Morally Correct](http://www.cse.chalmers.se/~nad/publications/danielsson-et-al-popl2006.html), Danielsson, Hughes, et al. POPL 2006.)
-The idea is that - with respect to optimizations, equational laws, rewriting, loop fusion, parallelization, laziness - we should assume every subprogram terminates (or is intended to).

-To help enforce and remind developers of this philosophy, ABC compilers should perform termination analysis, and long-running programs should be modeled as RDP behaviors or incremental processes (e.g. `μProc.[a→(Proc*b)]`).

-ABC is Turing complete, so we can't expect a decision to be reached for every program.
-However, termination analysis is really about avoiding errors in reasoning.
-And *most errors aren't subtle*.
-Accidental non-terminations often can be detected, and many developers will write reusable software such that analysis passes without a 'could not prove' warning.

-Termination is a weak property.
-In practice, we often wish to reason about performance characteristics: latency, memory requirements, resource usage.
-Ackermann function terminates, but not within reasonable bounds.
-However, termination is a great start.
+### Runtime Error Reporting

 ### Flexible Safety Analysis